 - 50 Awesome Auction Item Ideas for Your Next Fundraiser.
 Looking to appeal to your bidders?
 Take a look at this list of awesome auction item ideas for your next event.

-- App-Based Auctions and Event Management.
+- Auction and Event Management Platform.
 Host a simplified and engaging auction experience with Qgiv’s auction and event management software.